Charly Musonda Jr

 In his debut season as a scholar, Charly was a regular for Adi Viveash’s youth team and made his debut for both the Under-19s and Under-21s during the campaign.
 It was the crucial games at the end of the season in which he shone brightest, striking a brilliant equaliser at Old Trafford in the final of the Under-21 Premier League playoffs that propelled the team onto victory, before firing in a crucial late second goal against Fulham in the first leg of the Youth Cup final that kept the tie alive.
 The Blues went on to lift the trophy after the return at Stamford Bridge, with Musonda winning an early penalty that Charlie Colkett converted.

 His bright form continued in 2014/15 as he stepped up to feature predominantly with the Under-21s, while his impact was also significant as the youth team retained the Youth Cup and the Under-19s were crowned champions of Europe for their age group.
-His exciting form earned him a debut Belgium Under-21 call-up in late 2014, meaning he has now represented his country at every age group from Under-16 upwards, as well as a place on the first team’s post-season tour.

 He joined Real Betis on loan in January 2016 and impressed on his senior football debut against Gary Neville’s Valencia, having a hand in the only goal and also the sending off of the visitors’ left-back.
 Musonda was named man of the match.
 In his second game he scored a header in a 2-2 draw against Deportivo La Coruna.